-Customer and trade support is offered via the platform live chat, via email or over the phone.
+Customer service and trade support is offered via the platform live chat, via email or over the phone.

 Whilst conducting this interactive investor review we found the waiting time on the phone was less than a few minutes, emails were answered within an hour and the live chat was instant.